 Priest Lake State Park

 The Indian Creek Unit is located on the former site of a large Diamond Match Company logging camp.
 The park headquarters is located at Indian Creek and the unit is open year-round.
 In addition to the camping facilities, Indian Creek has a day-use area and summer programs from Memorial Day through Labor Day.
-The park has a picnic area, a boat launch, a large designated swimming beach, and a large sandy beach.
-The park store offers a 24 hour gas pump and convenience store with souvenirs to remember your stay.
+The park has a picnic area, a boat launch, a nine hole disk golf course, a large designated swimming beach, a large sandy beach, and also a pet-friendly beach.
+The park has a convenience store with souvenirs to remind you of your stay.
 In the winter, Indian Creek offers groomed cross country ski trails, a snow shoe trail and is an excellent point to access the 400 miles of groomed snowmobile trails that are around the lake.

-Lionhead Unit offers a more primitive camping experience with sites geared towards tent camping.
+The Lionhead Unit offers a more primitive camping experience with sites geared toward tent camping.
 This area was the site of the Nell Shipman movie studio during the 1920s.
-The unit has a day use area with picnic and swimming access.
+The unit has a day use area with picnic and swimming access, a boat launch, and also a pet-friendly beach.
 The Lionhead Group Camp is located at the south end of the Lionhead Unit.
-This rustic, isolated retreat has 1,000 geet of beach front and includes both kitchen and bath facilities.
-It can accomodate up to 50 people and is open from May 1 through September.
+This rustic, isolated retreat has 1,000 feet of beach front and includes both kitchen and bath facilities.
+It can accommodate up to 50 people and is open from May 1 through September 30.

 For more information, try the Idaho State Parks & Recreation web site.
 For general information, please call the park at (208) 443-2200; and for campground reservations 1.888.922-6743 (CAMPID).